dwsla/surety-php/readme.md

 	$timestamp = $surety->timestamp($file);

-	// it will return a StartupDevs\Surety\Model\Timestamp
+	// it will return a Dws\Surety\Model\Timestamp
-	// or throw an StartupDevs\Surety\SuretyException
+	// or throw an Dws\Surety\SuretyException

-	// the StartupDevs\Surety\Model\Timestamp has the following properties echo $timestamp->url; # the url string
+	// the Dws\Surety\Model\Timestamp has the following properties echo $timestamp->url; # the url string
     echo $timestamp->asn1_token; # the asn1_token string
     echo $timestamp->timestamp; # the timestamp string